Create a Weather App Using HTML, CSS & JavaScript (Beginner Project)

 Building real-world projects is one of the best ways to learn web development.
-In this tutorial, we’ll create a fully functional Weather App using HTML, CSS, and JavaScript, powered by OpenWeatherMap API.
+In this tutorial, weather app using html css javascript, powered by OpenWeatherMap API.

 By the end, you’ll have a live app that displays: